-The Cardiac Surgery Department provides care for patients with heart disease who require an operation.
+The Cardiac Surgery Department provides care for patients with heart diseases who need an operation.
 This branch of medicine is highly specialised and requires expert staff.
-Our department is a pioneer in the Catalan public health system, and has grown significantly since it was officially created on 24 January 1972.
+Our department is a pioneer in the Catalan public health system that has grown significantly since it was officially created on 24 January 1972.

 Our activity at the Cardiac Surgery Department has been linked to the history of medicine and, more specifically, to the history of cardiac surgery in Catalonia.
-Thanks to advances made in cardiac surgery and cardiology in general, we have been able to keep our Department at the forefront.
-We have also benefited from the change from a national health system to the current autonomous health system run by regions, regulated by the Catalan Health Service through the Catalan Health Institute.
+The Department's development, then, has been made possible thanks to the advances made in cardiac surgery and cardiology in general.
+Also relevant here is its expansion, from an initial national health system that developed into the current regional health system, regulated by the Catalan Health Service through the Catalan Health Institute.

-The history of our Department dates back to the 60s, when Dr Paravisini performed the first operations to repair the heart's mitral valve, the so-called "mitral comissurotomies".
-In following years, cardiac surgery with extracorporeal circulation took off, which is the technique used to replace the heart’s function as a pump in order to stop the heart and be able to operate on it.
-Surgical activity established itself as commonplace towards the end of the 70s.
-It was not until the 80s, however, with the arrival of Dr Murtra, that a programme of operations with protocols was really established, with pioneering results at the time.
-The number of patients we treat has increased steadily: from 400 cases a year with extracorporeal circulation in the 80s, up to 600 today.
+The history of our Department dates back to the 1960s, when Dr. Paravisini performed the first surgical operations to repair the mitral valve in the heart, known as "mitral comissurotomies”.
+The following years saw the beginnings of cardiac surgery using extracorporeal circulation, a technique employed for replacing the heart’s function as a pump and enabling the heart to be stopped and operated on.
+Surgical operations became standard by the end of the 1970s.
+It was not until the 80s, however, with the arrival of Dr. Murtra, that there could be said to be a protocol-based programme of operations that produced pioneering results at the time.
+The number of patients treated has steadily increased: from 400 cases a year using extracorporeal circulation in the 1980s, to 600 at present.

-Our current catchment area covers over one million people, and includes the northeastern area of Catalonia, including the counties of Girona, Lleida and the north of the Barcelonès county.
-This is an extremely large area in terms of geography, but with a lower population density than other regions.
-In order to provide care for this area, we have created the Multihospital Care Department.
+The current catchment area covers over one million people from the north-eastern part of Catalonia, which includes the counties of Girona and Lleida and the north of the Barcelonès county.
+This is an extensive geographical area, though its population density is lower than others.
+We created the Multihospital Care Service to provide care for this area.

 Jordi Fernández, law student and head of the Tívoli Theatre in Barcelona, was born with congenital heart disease.
 He has been a patient at Hospital Vall d’Hebron his whole life.
 The hospital is one of the most advanced in Spain in the diagnosis and treatment of congenital heart disease, thanks to the team in the Paediatric Cardiology and Cardiac Surgery Department, led by Dr. Raúl Abella and Dr. Ferran Rosés i Noguer.